-Lecture 8: Physical invariants in embedded systems.
-At the end of this lecture, students should be able to: define physical invariants in the context of a sensor-driven system; apply concepts from Lagrangians, Hamiltonians, the Euler-Lagrange Equations, Noether's theorem, and recent research on inferring Lagrangians and Hamiltonians from sensor data to embedded systems designs.
+Lecture 8, Wednesday, 1st March 2023: Physical invariants in embedded systems.
+At the end of this lecture, students should be able to: Define physical invariants in the context of a sensor-driven system; apply concepts from Lagrangians, Hamiltonians, the Euler-Lagrange Equations, Noether's theorem, and recent research on inferring Lagrangians and Hamiltonians from sensor data to embedded systems designs.

-Lecture 9: Wireless communications using Bluetooth, 802.15.4/Zigbee, and LoRa; Bluetooth HCl interface.
-At the end of this lecture, students should be able to: enumerate the differences between the major low-power radio interfaces available for embedded or Internet-of-Things systems; propose energy-efficient choices for a wireless sensing system design given the application's design constraints.
+Lecture 9, Friday, 3rd March 2023: Wireless communications using Bluetooth, 802.15.4/Zigbee, and LoRa; Bluetooth HCl interface.
+At the end of this lecture, students should be able to: Enumerate the differences between the major low-power radio interfaces available for embedded systems; propose energy-efficient choices for a wireless sensing system design given the application's design constraints.

-Lecture 10: Case study: Designing new embedded systems to solve a specified application need.
-At the end of this lecture, students should be able to: propose an architectural design comprising sensing, computation, communication, and display to address a given application need, with the design implementable within the limitations of schematic capture and printed-circuit-board layout tools such as Eagle.
+Lecture 10, Wednesday, 8th March 2023: Case study: Designing new embedded systems to solve a specified application need.
+At the end of this lecture, students should be able to: Propose an architectural design comprising sensing, computation, communication, and display to address a given application need, with the design implementable within the limitations of schematic capture and printed-circuit-board layout tools such as Eagle.

-Lecture 11: Evaluating the efficacy of embedded computing systems: Power, performance, and noise measurements.
-At the end of this lecture, students should be able to: quantify the time-performance, energy-efficiency, power-efficiency, and uncertainty in embedded computing systems.
+Lecture 11, Friday, 10th March 2023: Evaluating the efficacy of embedded computing systems: Power, performance, and noise measurements.
+At the end of this lecture, students should be able to: Quantify the time-performance, energy-efficiency, power-efficiency, and uncertainty in embedded computing systems.
 Adapt the design of embedded sensing and computation systems that are Pareto-optimal with respect to alternatives.